WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 **The best jobs are not (yet) advertised.**

 If you're good at what you do, companies that are growing will do everything they can to open a role for you even if they're not actively recruiting.
-If they open a role with you in mind, you don't have to be a mathemetician to work out that you probably have better odds of getting that role!
+If they open a role with you in mind, you don't have to be a mathematician to work out that you probably have better odds of getting that role!

 Make sure you contact former colleagues and people you know to see if they know of any positions open.
 If they're about to start hiring, you might be able to skip the queue and apply before they've even opened the role.